abbacode/sshautomator/README.md

 * Extract the contents of the zip file into a directory
 * Edit the auto.xls and define the device information (device name,ip address,username,password,cisco or non-cisco device)
 * Edit the auto.xls and define the task (task no, target device, commands to run, filename to store output)
-* Run the script from the command line, i.e. type auto.py
+* Run the script from the command line, i.e. type python auto.py <spreadsheet.xls>

 Two optional columns are found in the 'tasks' tab and are relevant for running commands on non-Cisco devices.
  - Task delay indicates how long you should wait after executing a command before attempting to grab the output